danedane-haider/HybrA-Filterbanks/docs/index.rst

 Installation
 ------------

-We publish all releases on PyPi.
-You can install the current version by
+We publish all releases on `PyPI <https://pypi.org/project/hybra/>`_.
+You can install the current version by running:
-running:

 ::